GemWallet/gemwallet-website/docs/api/reference.md

 - All the fields from `BaseTransactionRequest`.
   - See [BaseTransactionRequest](#basetransactionrequest) for more details.
 - `NFTokenID`: Identifies the NFTokenID of the NFToken object that the offer references.
-- `amount`: Indicates the amount expected or offered for the Token, in one of the following formats:
+- `amount`: Indicates the amount expected or offered for the Token.
+  - The amount must be non-zero, except when this is a sell offer and the asset is XRP.
+This would indicate that the current owner of the token is giving it away free, either to anyone at all, or to the account identified by the Destination field.
+  - Specified in one of the following formats:
     - A _string_ representing the number of XRP to deliver, in drops.
     - An _object_ where 'value' is a string representing the number of the token to deliver.
     - More technical details about the amount formats can be found [here](https://xrpl.org/basic-data-types.html#specifying-currency-amounts).
 - `owner`: Indicates the AccountID of the account that owns the corresponding NFToken.
+  - If the offer is to buy a token, this field must be present and it must be different than Account (since an offer to buy a token one already holds is meaningless).
+  - If the offer is to sell a token, this field must not be present, as the owner is, implicitly, the same as Account (since an offer to sell a token one doesn't already hold is meaningless).
 - `expiration`: Indicates the time after which the offer will no longer be valid.
 The value is the number of seconds since the Ripple Epoch.
 - `destination`: If present, indicates that this offer may only be accepted by the specified account.
+  - Attempts by other accounts to accept this offer MUST fail.
 - `flags`: Flags to set on the transaction.

 ```typescript